We are crowdfunding our legal costs to stop the council cutting down the remaining trees on Armada Way.

 STRAW Plymouth - Save the TRees Of Armada Way

-We want them to reconsider.
 Follow us to stay up-to-date.

 Who supports us?